rebplane/msc/docs/source/8_appendix/appendix_scripts.rst

       - Stops the execution of the current script/function, and

         optionally returns a value, if required.

+    * - @fast
+      - By default, the @command, @bypass or @console script operators have

+        a one-tick delay (like @delay 1). @fast will remove that delay for all

+        subsequent command operators.

+    * - @slow
+      - Re-adds the delay that was removed with @fast.
+Note that this

+        effect (@fast and @slow) only applies to the local execution

+        context - other functions called will be unaffected.

 Table 9.40: Branching Script operators